lazzzaroni/omnifood-lazzaroni/README.md

-Omnifood is a course project from course "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann
+Omnifood is a learning project from course "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann